“The longer you look at an object, the more abstract it becomes,

 and, ironically, the more real.”

-I am a realist.
-My road to realism, however, took many side journeys through abstract expressionism and abstraction.
-It wasn’t until I took a hard look at how I was reared, what I enjoyed and what I wanted to create that I focused on being the best realist my abilities allow.
-Though I learned many lessons from the side journeys, being a graphic designer for 45 years also informs my work with strong principles of design.
+I’m a realist.
+My road to realism took many side journeys through abstract expressionism and abstraction, illustration, and graphic design.
+It wasn’t until I took a hard look at what I wanted to create that I focused on contemporary realism.

 I like objects.
-Objects worn with a beautiful patina or chipped paint which becomes a metaphor for a life well lived.
-I don’t intentionally create a narrative but I am certain there is an unknown back story to the objects any viewer could devise.
-Occasionally, I set up a still life with objects found at estate sales or flea markets, but, most often my pieces are “found compositions” discovered while exploring those same sales and markets.
-I am not interested in creating an impression of the object.
-I want the piece to have a physical presence and be that object(s) as it appeared on that day in that specific light.
-To me, that is real.
+Objects worn with a beautiful patina or chipped paint can become a strong emotional metaphor.
+I don’t intentionally create a narrative but backstories tend to emerge.
+I set up a still life with objects found at estate sales or flea markets, but most often my pieces are “found compositions.”